A lot or a little?

 What parents need to know

-Parents need to know that this third installment in the Dr. Dolittle series focuses on a teen struggling to fit in with the "cool kids" at her school, most of whom ridicule her because she can talk to animals.
+Parents need to know that Dr. Dolittle 3 focuses on a teen struggling to fit in with the "cool kids" at her school, most of whom ridicule her because she can talk to animals.
 While tweens may not relate to her particular gifts, they could see similarities between her social struggles and theirs.
 The movie is filled with positive messages about appreciating your own abilities, respecting differences of character, and finding strength and support from the right friends.
 The lack of questionable subject matter (aside from a bunch of fat jokes) and the presence of a diverse group of characters combine to make this a great choice for tweens.

 What's the story?